ropensci/rgbif/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 14 reverse dependencies.
+* I have run R CMD check on the 15 reverse dependencies.
 Reverse dependency checks at <https://github.com/ropensci/rgbif/actions?query=workflow%3Arevdep>.
 No problems were found related to this package.

 --------

 Hello,

-This version fixes a few bugs.
+This version fixes a few bugs and dependency problems.

 Thanks!
 John Waller